openmpf/openmpf-docker/SWARM.md

 #### Tearing Down the Stack

-When you are ready to stop the OpenMPF stack, you have two options:
+When you are ready to stop the OpenMPF stack, you have the following options:

 **Persist State**

-If you would like to persist the state of OpenMPF so that the next time you run the command that begins with `docker stack deploy` the same job information, log files, custom property settings, service configuration, custom pipelines, etc., are used, then run the following command from within the `openmpf-docker`
+If you would like to persist the state of OpenMPF so that the next time you run the command that begins with `docker stack deploy` the same job information, log files, custom property settings, custom pipelines, etc., are used, then run the following command from within the `openmpf-docker` directory:
-directory:

 - `./scripts/docker-swarm-cleanup.sh`

+This preserves all of the Docker volumes.

+Note that any changes made through the Nodes web UI to configure services will not be preserved.
+This is because the next time Docker deploys the Node Manager containers they will each have a randomly-generated hostname that does not correlate with the Node Manager containers in the previous deployment.

+All of the logs for the previous Node Manager containers will be archived in `$MPF_HOME/share/logs.bak` in the shared volume.

 **Clean Slate**

-Alternatively, if you would like to start from a clean slate the next time you run the command that begins with `docker stack deploy`, as though you had never run OpenMPF before, then run the following command from within the `openmpf-docker` directory:
+If you would like to start from a clean slate the next time you run the command that begins with `docker stack deploy`, as though you had never deployed the stack before, then run the following command from within the `openmpf-docker`
+directory:

+- `./scripts/docker-swarm-cleanup.sh --mysql-volume`

+As a convenience, this does not remove the shared volume so that you don't have to recreate it on all of the nodes the next time you deploy the stack.

+You will need to manually delete the contents the shared volume.
+If it's backed by an NFS share, then delete the contents of the shared space.

+**Remove All Volumes**

+To remove all of the OpenMPF Docker containers, volumes, and networks, then run the following command from within the `openmpf-docker` directory:

-- `./scripts/docker-swarm-cleanup.sh --volumes`
+- `./scripts/docker-swarm-cleanup.sh --all-volumes`

+This does not remove the Docker images.

-You will need to manually delete the contents of the NFS share if you're using a shared volume backed by NFS.
+You will need to manually delete the contents the shared volume.
+If it's backed by an NFS share, then delete the contents of the shared space.

 ### (Optional) Add GPU support with NVIDIA CUDA